orieg/edu-policy-navigator/.github/CRAWLER_PLAN.md

 This document outlines the plan for implementing a web crawler to gather data from school district websites, California educational legislation sites, board websites, and school websites.
 The primary goal is to obtain clean Markdown content from these pages for later indexing with Kuzu and use in an LLM chat application.

+## Relationship to Custom Scraper Implementation (`IMPLEMENTATION.MD`)

+This crawler plan focuses on evaluating and integrating a general-purpose crawling tool (e.g., `Crawl4AI`) as the primary strategy for data acquisition.
+This approach prioritizes leveraging existing, robust crawling frameworks to handle common challenges like JavaScript rendering, session management, and deep crawling configuration.

+If this general-purpose tool approach proves insufficient for all data sources (as determined by the decision points in Section A/B below), elements of a custom scraping solution, potentially aligning with the TypeScript-based framework outlined in `.github/IMPLEMENTATION.MD`, may be considered as a fallback or for specific, problematic sources.
+The "Detailed Workstreams" below will be adapted to the chosen primary crawling tool from this plan.

 ## Key Requirements

 *These requirements are based on the project goals outlined in `PRD.md`.*